Promised Land: New Testament

 "It was not through the law that Abraham and his offspring received the promise that he would be heir of the world, but through the righteousness that comes by faith."

 German Lutheran Old Testament commentator Johann Friedrich Karl Keil states that the covenant is through Isaac, but notes that Ishmael's descendants have held much of that land through time.

+Jerome

+The boundaries of the 'Promised Land' given by Jerome around 400 CE read: